Press release and image for media use. Please contact us for print quality images and other details.

 In Mallows’ second book in the series, Mary, Mary, Quite Contrary, a young man happens upon a box of letters while on a construction job.
 It appears they are previously never before seen letters from Jack the Ripper and his subsequent investigation to validate them draws much attention, not all of it good.
 While the vicious murders of 1888 had questionable police practices, will today’s technology be able to solve this case or leave detectives scratching their heads as they did over 100 years ago?

-Mallows’ book three is just going to edit and is titled, Unnatural Selection.
+Mallows’ book three is titled, Unnatural Selection.
 In this book the character Aremis continues this journey from the first book as he deals with his conscience and the consequences of outliving your family and making long term relationships.
 Book three of the Vampyre Tales is set during World War I.

 As it is with Mallows’ writing style, you are transported into the story, feeling you are there as a silent witness to the horrors you see but are unable to stop them, even if you wanted to.